lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this list content of two files
+this print last 10 lines of a file